 The Fight to Protect a Sacred Wildland

-We’re working with the Blackfeet Nation to prevent drilling in the Badger-Two Medicine
+We’re working with the Blackfeet Nation to prevent drilling in the Badger-Two Medicine and permanently protect this revered place

 In the heart of the Crown of the Continent, the 130,000-acre Badger-Two Medicine lies on Montana’s Rocky Mountain Front, bounded on the north by Glacier National Park and the east by the Blackfeet Reservation.
 The Great Bear and Bob Marshall Wilderness Areas lie to the west and south.
-The Badger-Two Medicine is a designated Traditional Cultural District under the National Historic Preservation Act because of its significance to the Blackfeet Nation.
+The Badger-Two Medicine is a designated Traditional Cultural District under the National Historic Preservation Act because of its significance to and ongoing use by the Blackfeet Nation.
 Home range and a crucial habitat link for grizzly bears, wolverines, and westslope cutthroat trout, the Badger is also the headwaters of two drainages, Badger Creek and the South Fork Two Medicine River.
 Together these two drainages water the Reservation and the northern plains of Montana.

 What’s at Stake